paulino/dokuwiki-template-20cones/README.md

 Topbar
 -----

-Default the topbar is rendered from **topbar.html** file.
+By default, the topbar is rendered from the file **topbar.html**.
 If you wish, a wiki page can be used as **topbar**.
 Use the DokuWiki configuration manager to select this option.

-When wiki page is used, the plugin Traslation can be used to localize the topbar page.
-For traslations you must create several topbar pages, one for each language using namespaces (es:topbar, en:topbar, ...)
+When wiki page is used, the plugin **Translation** can be used to localize the topbar page.
+For translations you must create several topbar pages, using one namespace for each language (e.g. es:topbar, en:topbar, ...)

 Changes in Default template
 ---------------------------